 You'll also need to look at how long comparable homes stayed on the market or if they had to drop the price.
 This will help you determine where the line is for pricing too high in your area.

-Based on our research, in Tennessee, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Tennessee, appraisals average $370 to $445, but help you walk away with thousands more once your home is sold.

 You can hire a staging company to rearrange furniture and clean up, or you can go it on your own.
 A professional photographer is a must, however, as high-quality photos can sell your home 32% faster.
 Homes with more (and better) photos spend fewer days on the market.
 Most realtors pay this expense out of their own pocket.